skulick/ppchyprep/README.md

 ppchyprep/src
 ```

-To carry out the processing,run `./run.sh` from the `ppchyprep` directory.
+To carry out the processing, run `./run.sh` from the `ppchyprep` directory.
 This is hard-coded to write the output to a `ppchyprep/out` directory.
 Of course this can be changed in the run.sh script as desired.

+The output directories and files in `ppchyprep/out/penn2/split` are used for training the part-of-speech tagger.
+(This code will be included at https://github.com/skulick/yiddishtag, although is not there yet.)
 For further information on the output, please see the code documentation.

 ## Other Notes